Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Daily Logs/_Misc Tasks.md

 Author:
 ---
 ---
-- [x] Quartz webhosting on hopefullyabysmal.github.io
-	- [x] vault.hopefullyabysmal.com instead :)

 - [ ] Add 'call to artists' to [[Harnessing Entropy - A Thermodynamic Framework for World Peace and Energy Abundance|The ARX Manifesto]]
+- [ ] Sort Anything in Moderation - https://www.are.na/nxlounojeoi/anything-in-moderation
 - [ ] Build decentralized storage or backup net
 	- [ ] Mirror video content to local devices or mini-nodes
 	- [ ] GitHub for code/notes = ✅, but video needs redundancy